 - Other relevant details such as; technical skills, memberships in industry organizations, etc.

-You may note quickly that for recent graduates, it is appropriate to put Education immediately after the target, followed by past employment/internships and relevant coursework.
+You may note quickly that for recent graduates, it is appropriate to put Education immediately after the objective or summary, followed by past employment/internships and relevant coursework.

 Key points to remember when selecting resume margins are: